deinyefa/casting-agency/README.md

 ### Getting Authenticated
 To log, please visit this [Auth0 login interface](https://dev-deinyefa.auth0.com/authorize?audience=casting-agency&response_type=token&client_id=gZlfS8C3GgADzGL5UezkiwTTkNrPl5bR&redirect_uri=https://casting-agency.herokuapp.com).
 You will be redirected back to the hosted service with your authorization token in the browser bar.
 This token will be used to access the endpoints.

-Three test users with different permission levels have been created in order to test the endpoints:
+Three test users with different permission levels have been created in order to test the endpoints (tokens will expire every 2 hours):

  - Casting Assistant
 	 - Email: casting.assistant@example.com